 A/B testing frameworks are apparently using hacks (e.g. open a textarea tag early-on) to rewrite everything in the document body, but this collides with UA’s preload scanner, which leads to suboptimal performance.

-service worker modeto Fetch request, but it’s still not possible to apply the mode for resource requests that come from HTML elements or third-party libraries.
+We’ve heard some demand for a way to skip service workers for requests that are always meant to go to the network, e.g. video streams.
+It was once discussed in Service Workers F2F and one of the resolution was to add service worker mode to Fetch request, but it’s still not possible to apply the mode for resource requests that come from HTML elements or third-party libraries.
 For those another option could be static routes, while its discussion is still up in the air.

 As I wrote in the intro, any of the above be addressed by Service Workers, but there are some downsides or gaps:

 Service Workers’ registration model and complex lifetime may not always be worth the trouble if the website owner just want to fiddle with a few sub resources.

 Service Workers are “far” from the document(s), which makes it hard to coordinate the request/response ordering w.r.t. the page’s document state.

 Service Workers can’t observe responses that are returned from caches that sit above Service Workers, e.g. Memory Cache or preload cache.

 While Service Workers have fine control over the network, it doesn’t allow for fine control over the browser’s other most constrained resource: the main thread.
 Tasks will run unchecked and probably at the wrong time.

-<script type=”loading”>...</script>) in the page and just works for all the subresource loading after that.
+These made us wonder if it’s worth having a different, possibly simpler API from Service Workers.
+E.g. it can just be an inline script (e.g. <script type=”loading”>...</script>) in the page and just works for all the subresource loading after that.
 One could also imagine that certain HTML element provide hooks to provide the same level of control.